Course Catalog - Science

 OnRamps Physics 2 (11-12) #3461

-Students will be dual enrolled in the UT course PHS 1302 with lab PHY 302L as well as the high school course AP Physics 2.
-This dual enrollment, rigorous college level course is organized around major physics concepts including electricity, magnetism, electromagnetic waves, optics, quantum, and nuclear physics.
+Students will be dual enrolled in the UT course PHY 302L as well as the high school course AP Physics 2.
+This dual enrollment college level course is organized around major physics concepts including electricity, magnetism, waves, optics, quantum, and nuclear physics while obtaining practical experience with electrical circuits and optical devices.
 This course includes technology-based investigations, problem solving and assessments usually found in a second semester college physics course.
 Students may earn credit for AP Physics 2 and may also earn 4 semester hours UT credit (3 for the lecture course and 1 for the lab course).

 PR: (for OR Physics 2): OnRamps Physics 1 or TEKS-based Physics; Algebra II, and Geometry